 Receiving the diagnosis of lupus can be a stressful or frightening moment for both the patient and the family.
 It is important to realize that help is available and you are not alone.
-Whether you or your loved one just received a diagnosis of lupus or have been living with it for a long time—we are here to help you live better with lupus now and in the years ahead.
-We have listed below the many ways in which we can help you solve the cruel mystery of lupus.
 You can also fill out our online lupus navigator request form to have a lupus navigator contact you directly.

 LupusConnect, a new online community launched by the Lupus Foundation of America, provides individuals with lupus and their loved ones with the opportunity to engage with others like them to share experiences, find emotional support and discuss practical insights for coping with the daily challenges of the disease.

 In addition to the support and services our chapter provides, we maintain a list of resources and other helpful organizations to support you and help you live better.